 Description of the genetic modification, and the molecular characterization associated with the relevant technologies with particular attention to sequences which might influence the mobility of the insert in the mosquito (such as transposable elements);

 Stability of the transgene and the likelihood of mutations in the transgene(s) and changes in the insertion site(s) (in the case of mobile DNAs) in response to selection in the receiving environment.

+[Containment

+Containment (biological, physical, chemical, temporal) of the living modified mosquito Rational: Given the uncertainties with the possible effects of widespread release of LM mosquitoes into the environment, limited release in a particular geographic zone may be desirable.
+Provide any means of containing or controlling the release of the living modified mosquito inside of the intended target zone.

+Points to consider: (a) Physical containment and its effectiveness;

+(b) Chemical containment and its effectiveness;

+(c) Biological containment and its effectiveness including success rate of separating sexes or induction of sterility;

+(d) Temporal or other means of containment and their effectiveness. ]

 Unintended effects on biological diversity (species, habitats, ecosystems, and ecosystem function and services) (See “Step 2” and “Step 3” in the Roadmap)